 Vigeland: You have goats now?

-Reese: That was another thing that I probably gotten $25 worth of milk out of them and one of the goats costs $100.
+Reese: That was another thing that I probably gotten $25 worth of milk out of them and each goat cost $100.

-Reese: I don't regret it.
-But the truth is is the ways that you can save money are buying your spices in bulk and grinding them at home, making your muffins instead of going to Starbucks.
-It's simple things, not the more glamorous things, like getting chickens -- if you think getting chickens is glamorous.
+Reese: I don’t regret it.
+But the truth is is the ways that you can save money are buying your spices in bulk and grinding them at home.
+You know, making your muffins, instead of going to Starbucks.
+It’s simple things, not the more glamorous things, like getting chickens — if you think getting chickens is glamorous.

 Vigeland: Which sounds like you would argue it is not.

 Reese: It sort of is, but it’s sort of not.